Resources for Current Students:

 It is the responsibility of the Director of Student Services and/or the Manager of Facilities and Safety to inform students of the procedure to report crime to the Memphis Police Department on a voluntary or confidential basis, should they feel it is in the best interest of the student.
 A procedure is in place to anonymously capture crime statistics disclosed confidentially.

 Depending on the particular circumstance of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Safety Department may also post a notice on the Seminary website and or bulletin boards located thru out the campus.
 Notices will also be posted on the bulletin boards within commuter housing.
 Notices are also posted thru out the neighborhoods to promote awareness of crime within our campus geography.
-Anyone with information warranting a timely warning should report the circumstances immediately to the Director of Facilities and Safety by phone (901-334-5834) or to the Security Personnel on duty (901-834-7877).
-The Director of Facilities and Safety Office is located at 139 Roberta Drive, Memphis, Tennessee 38112, behind Hilliard Hall and next to Student Housing.
+Anyone with information warranting a timely warning should report the circumstances immediately to the Manager of Facilities and Safety by phone (901-334-5870).
+The Manager of Facilities and Safety Office is located at 139 Roberta Drive, Memphis, Tennessee 38112, behind Hilliard Hall and next to Student Housing.